 When an option expires, the associated contract either is no longer valid or it will be converted to short or long stock shares.

-Having an option expire is NOT a bad thing, it's just like an insurance company selling an insurance policy.
+Having an option expire is NOT a bad thing, it's just like an insurance company selling an insurance policy that lapses over time.

 Frequently Asked Questions (FAQs)